cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

 The following runtime-properties are available on node instances of this type once the `cloudify.interfaces.lifecycle.start` operation succeeds:

   * `ip` – the private ip of the server
-  * `public_ip` – the public ip address
+  * `public_ip` – the public ip of the server
   * `username` – server's username
   * `password` – server's password

 # Resource Naming Convention
-When creating a virtual server, its hostname on SoftLayer will be: `<prefix>-<node-id>` (prefix can be defined when using the manager blueprint)
+When creating a virtual server, its name on SoftLayer will be `<hostname>.<domain>` where \<hostname> and \<domain> are the values of the `hostname` and the `domain` proeprties respectively.

+In case the `hostname` property is not provided, the value of the server's hostname will default to its node-instance-id, which was generated in the deployment creation process.

+{%note%}
+In case this server is created as part of a deployment on a manager, and the `resource_prefix` property is provided on the manager blueprint, the server's full name on SoftLayer will be `<prefix>-<hostname/node-instance-id>.<domain>`.
+{%endnote%}

+Following the SoftLayer naming convention (see below), some changes may be made to the hostname part of the server's name:

-Following [SoftLayer naming convention](#softlayer-naming-convention), the hostname will be chopped to 15 chars and every '_' will be replace by a '-'.
+  - The hostname part (`<prefix>-<hostname/node-instance-id>`) will be chopped to 15 chars (out of 15 characters, at most 5 characters will be taken in favor of the prefix and the rest will be chopped from the beginning of the hostname/node-instnace-id)
+  - Every '_' will be replace by a '-'
+  - If the chopping mentioned above has created two consecutive dashes, then they will be replaced with a single dash.

+Examples:

+  - If `resource_prefix` property was set to "softlayer" and the node's `hostname` property was set to "my_hostname" then the server's hostname on SoftLayer will be 'softl-hostname' (after unifying consecutive dashes in 'softl-\-hostname')
-For example, if a server node is defined with the name sl_server and no prefix is defined, then the hostname on SoftLayer will be `sl-server-XXXXX` (where the XXXXX is the autogenerated part of the node's ID).
+  - If the hostname and prefix weren't provided, and the server node is defined with the name "sl_server", then the server's hostname on SoftLayer will be `sl-server-XXXXX` (where the XXXXX is the autogenerated part of the node instance's ID).

-The domain is a required property and it should also follow the SoftLayer naming convention.
+The domain is a required property and it must follow the SoftLayer naming convention.

 {%info title=SoftLayer naming convention%}
 The correct SoftLayer naming convention is as follows:
   The hostname and domain must be alphanumeric strings that may be separated by periods '.'.

-  The only other allowable special character is the dash '-' However the special characters '.' and '-' may not be consecutive.
+  The only other allowable special character is the dash '-'

+  However the special characters '.' and '-' may not be consecutive.

   Each alphanumeric string separated by a period is considered a label.

   Labels must begin and end with an alphanumeric character.

   Each label cannot be solely comprised of digits and must be between 1-63 characters in length.

   The last label, the TLD (top level domain) must be between 2-24 alphabetic characters.

   The domain portion must consist of least one label followed by a period '.' then ending with the TLD label.

   For Microsoft Windows operating systems, the hostname portion may not exceed 15 characters in length.

   Combining the hostname, followed by a period '.', followed by the domain gives the FQDN (fully qualified domain name), which may not exceed 253 characters in total length.
 {%endinfo%}